Fundamental solutions of an extended hydrodynamic model in two dimensions: Derivation, theory, and applications: Vapor flow confined between two coaxial cylinders

 \subsection{Results and discussion}

 For numerical computations, we have taken $N_b=100$ boundary nodes on each of the actual boundaries and $N_s=100$ singularity points on each of the fictitious boundaries.
-The dimensionless radii of the original and fictitious boundaries are taken as $r_1=1$, $r_2=2$, $s_1=\tilde{S}_1/\tilde{R}_1=0.5$ and $s_2=\tilde{S}_2/\tilde{R}_2=4$.
+The dimensionless radii of the original and fictitious boundaries are taken as $r_1=1$, $r_2=2$, $s_1=\tilde{S}_1/\tilde{R}_1=0.5$ and $s_2=\tilde{S}_2/\tilde{R}_1=4$.

 Figure~\ref{fig:temp_gamma} illustrates the variation of the (scaled) temperature of the vapor in the radial direction for $\mathrm{Kn} \approx 0$ and for different values of the parameter $\gamma \,(=p_s/\tau_s)$, wherein $\tau_s=4$ is fixed and $p_s$ is being varied for varying $\gamma$.
 The solid lines represent the results obtained from our numerical framework based on the MFS while the symbols delineate the results from Eq.~\eqref{analy_T}, which was obtained analytically for $\mathrm{Kn} \approx 0$ through an asymptotic theory \cite{Sone2002} performed on the linearized BGK model in Ref.~[\onlinecite{Onishi1977}].
 It is evident from the figure that the results obtained with the MFS in the present work are in an excellent agreement with the analytic results from the linearized BGK model for $\mathrm{Kn} \approx 0$.

 Although not shown here for brevity, the results for the pressure and velocity from the MFS are also in excellent agreement with the analytic results from Eqs.~\eqref{analy_p} and \eqref{analy_vr} for $\mathrm{Kn} \approx 0$.
 It is also evident from Fig.~\ref{fig:temp_gamma} that the temperature increases on moving away from the inner cylinder toward the outer cylinder for smaller values of $\gamma$ (red and blue curves and symbols in the figure) and vice versa for larger values of $\gamma$ (green and magenta curves and symbols in the figure).
 This indicates the existence of a reverse temperature gradient after a critical value of $\gamma$.
 Indeed, at this critical value of $\gamma$, the (scaled) temperature remains constant along the radial direction.
 An expression for this critical value of $\gamma$ from the asymptotic theory \cite{Sone2002} is given by \cite{Onishi1977}

 For $\mathrm{Kn} \approx 0$, the critical value of $\gamma$ from the above expression is $\gamma_c = C_0/D_0 \approx 4.772337$.
 From the MFS presented here, the critical value of $\gamma$ for $\mathrm{Kn} \approx 0$ turns out to be $\gamma_c \approx 4.7723$, which is also very close to that computed from the above expression.
 The phenomenon of reverse temperature gradient can be understood form boundary condition \eqref{bc_21} as follows.
 There are two factors determining the normal heat flux component in boundary condition \eqref{bc_21} according to which the evaporation/condensation rate depends on (i) the difference between the pressure and saturation pressure, and (ii) the temperature difference between the temperatures of the gas (or vapor) and and interface.
 The temperature gradient gets reversed when one dominates the other.